 WordPress Gravatars – Tips

-By default, WordPress displays Gravatar images at a fixed size.
-To change the default image size, code editing would be required.
+By default, Gravatar images display at a fixed size.
+To customize the default WordPress Gravatar size, code editing would be required.

-Also, many additional WordPress plugins have been developed to enhance the use of Gravatars.
-These are available inside your dashboard by typing in ”gravatar” inside the plugin search field …
+Also, a number of WordPress plugins have been developed to extend the use of Gravatars.
+These are available inside your dashboard by typing in gravatar inside the plugin search field …

-For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a plugin called Jetpack.
+For example, you can a feature called a Gravatar Hovercard to your WordPress site using a WordPress plugin called Jetpack.

-Gravatar Hovercards allow your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Facebook, Twitter, or Linkedin.
+A Gravatar Hovercard allows your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Twitter, Facebook, or Linkedin.

-Gravatar Hovercards are normally a feature of WordPress.com (the hosted version of WordPress).
-You can, however, add Gravatar Hovercards to a self-hosted site by installing a versatile, feature-rich (and free) plugin called Jetpack …
+A Gravatar Hovercard is normally a feature of WordPress.com (the hosted version of WordPress).
+You can add Gravatar Hovercards to a self-hosted WordPress installation, however, by installing a powerful, feature-rich WordPress plugin called Jetpack …

-After installing Jetpack on your site and activating the Gravatar Hovercards feature, a new entry will show up in your Discussion Settings > Avatars admin area.
-This allows you to display user profiles when someone hovers over a Gravatar image …
+Once the Jetpack plugin is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards item will be added to your Discussion Settings > Avatars section.
+This allows you to enable the display of user profiles when someone hovers over a Gravatar image with their mouse …

-If this feature has been activated, then if a visitor hovers their mouse over your Gravatar …
+If you activate this feature, then whenever someone hovers over your Gravatar …

-Your Gravatar Hovercard will appear, allowing people to see your profile and learn more about you …
+Your Gravatar Hovercard will appear, giving people an opportunity to see your profile and learn more about you …

 Add A Custom Gravatar To WordPress